 When your taste buds are craving something crispy and tender, this Salmon Croquette Recipe needs to be put on your menu.
 This is one hearty meal that is oh-so-full of flavor!

-Salmon Croquettes are a southern classic!
+Salmon Croquettes are a southern classic.
 Full of salmon, peppers, onions and seasoning, this versatile dish is sure to be loved by all!
+This is a great recipe for busy weeknights, but fancy enough for holidays and special events.

 Like crab cakes, seasoning is everything for Salmon Croquettes.
 This recipe uses a blend of garlic, cilantro (my secret ingredient!), seasoned salt and Worcestershire sauce and is then pan fried for a nice brown crisp.